What is Medicare Part B?

 How Much Does Medicare Part B Cost?

-While Medicare Part A is free for most Americans, Medicare Part B has a monthly premium.
-If you’re receiving Social Security benefits, your Medicare Part B premium is automatically deducted from your monthly Social Security check.
-If you’re not receiving Social Security benefits, you will need to send a monthly premium payment to Medicare.
+Medicare Part B has a monthly premium.
+If you’re receiving Social Security benefits, your Medicare Part B automatically deducts your premium from your monthly Social Security check.
+If you’re not receiving Social Security benefits, you must send a monthly premium payment to Medicare.

-Medicare Part B premiums are based on your household income.
-Some individuals with higher incomes pay more, while low income individuals may qualify for reduced premiums.
-Keep in mind that if you’re married, Part B premiums are individual, not combined.
-Premiums are set each year by the Centers for Medicare and Medicaid Services (CMS), so your premium may change from year to year.
+Household incomes determine your Medicare Part B premiums.
+Some higher-income individuals pay more, while low-income individuals may qualify for reduced premiums.
+Remember that if you’re married, Part B premiums are individual, not combined.
+The Centers for Medicare and Medicaid Services (CMS) annually sets premiums, making them subject to change yearly.

 For more information, please visit: Part B costs | Medicare